-Finanta - During 2011-2012, a subcommittee of the Urban Affairs Coalition focused on CDFI Capacity Building with small business lenders in the City of Philadelphia.
-During 2013, Wells Fargo along with other financial institutions participate in this initiative which is ongoing to assist in driving capacity at Finanta to increase peer lending, micro-lending and small business lending throughout the City neighborhoods.
-Wells Fargo provided a \$20,000 grant to support Finanta's micro-lending business in North Philadelphia.
+Finanta - A subcommittee of the Urban Affairs Coalition focused on CDFI Capacity Building with small business lenders in the City of Philadelphia.
+Wells Fargo along with other financial institutions participate in this initiative which is ongoing to assist in driving capacity at Finanta to increase peer lending, micro-lending and small business lending throughout the City neighborhoods.
+Wells Fargo will provide grant to support Finanta's micro-lending business in North Philadelphia.
 FINANTA is committed to supporting entrepreneurs and first-time homeowners with financial education and lending services that match the ever-changing needs of their families and businesses.